abitdrag/Ethereum-Transactions-Using-Web3/README.md

 # Example
 An example usage of *make_transactions* is given in Example folder.
-In example, an address will be taken frorm the a telegram account and tokens are sent on that account.
+In example, an address will be taken from telegram account and tokens are sent on that account.
 To use it, you need to configure telegram details and your account details in ***settings.ini***